nguyenhy/nguyenhy.github.io/src/_blog/2022-3-5-introduction-to-css.md

 ##### grouping selectors

-This's same as [basic selector](#basic-selectors) but we separate them using `,` to groups same set of elements that take rules style
+This's the same as [basic selector](#basic-selectors) but we separate them using `,` to group the same set of elements that take rules style
 ``` css
 div, .class-b {
   /* all `div` in documents and also all element has class "class-b" */